LeafCommunity/TextChain/README.md

       wherever Adventure runs.
 - **`textchain-bukkit`** → 🚰
-    - TextChain with additional Bukkit-specific features like sending chains to players directly and creating components for entities and items.
+    - TextChain with additional Bukkit-specific features like sending chains directly to players and helpful utilities like creating components for entities, items, and converting from Bukkit objects to Adventure-equivalent objects.
+- **`textchain-bungeecord`** → 🟠
+    - TextChain with additional Bungee-specific features like sending chains directly to proxied players.

 ### Versions